 Not only its museums and monuments, but also its historical shops and cafés are the best way to know about this city's history.

 Cremona has plenty of bars, bakeries, restaurants and cafés where you can taste local delicacies, but it also counts with shops to go shopping, they all share one thing in common: keepin the city's identity over time.

-Then there is the famous Sperlari in Via Solferino 25, with a traditional torrone recipe that has been passed from generation to generation and shelves full of delicacies such as Cremona's Mandorlato, Cotognata, chocolate Graffioni and assorted nougats.
+You can start from the famous Sperlari shop in via Solferino 25, with a traditional torrone recipe that has been passed from generation to generation and shelves full of delicacies such as Cremona's Mandorlato, Cotognata, chocolate Graffioni and assorted nougats.

 Pasticceria Lanfranchi deserves to be mentioned as well.
 Founded in the late XIXth Century, it is located at number 30 of Via Solferino and holds the trademark of a traditional dessert: the Pan di Cremona.

 Let's not forget about Pasticceria Ebbli, offering coffee, pastries and other concoctions since 1886.
 It is decorated with Liberty style furniture made by Luigi Guastalli.
 You can find it and all of its specialties in Via Cavallotti 5.

 If you wish to enjoy a good cup of coffee, go to Torrefazione Super Moka in Corso XX Settembre.
 Here you will find numerous coffee blends and admire its antique bean toasting machines.